drowe67/freedv-gui/USER_MANUAL.md

 2020 | 4  | 5/10 | high | 8000 | 7/10
 Skype | - |- | medium | 8000 | 8/10

-The Min SNR is the roughly the SNR where you cannot converse without repeating yourself.
+The Min SNR is roughly the SNR where you cannot converse without repeating yourself.
 The numbers above are on channels without fading (AWGN channels like VHF radio).
 For fading channels the minimum SNR is a few dB higher.
 The Fading column shows how robust the mode is to